GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

    ![Screenshot](./Pictures/Picture7.png)

-2. Check the current "processor" service memory using the minikube dashboard:<br>
+2. Check the current "processor" service memory using the minikube dashboard.
+Click on the pod, click on the edit (pencil icon) in the top right corner:<br>

    ![Screenshot](./Pictures/Picture8.png)